DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 3 - Security Architecture and Engineering.md

 ## 3.1 - Research, implement and manage engineering processes using secure design principles

+### Data Localization and Data Sovereignty

+* **Data Localization**
+  * **Focus**:
+    * centers on the physical location of data storage and processing
+    * mandates that certain types of data (sensitive or PI) must be kept within specific geographical borders
+  * **Scope**:
+    * addresses the geographical aspects of data storage and processing
+    * often involves regulatory requirements specifying that data should reside on servers physically located within the borders of a specific country or region
+  * **Drivers**:
+    * specific regulations or laws that mandate the physical presence of data within a particulare jurisdiction
+    * motivated by data privacy, security, and/or economic concerns
+  * **Implications**:
+    * organizations must establish data centers and/or use cloud services within the specified jurisdictions to comply with local laws/regulations
+    * may impact efficiency of cross-boarder data flow and increase OpX costs
+  * **Data Sovereignty**
+    * **Focus**:
+      * encompasses a broader set of principles related to the authority and control that a country and/or region asserts over the data generated within its jurisdiction, includes where the data is stored and concerns about legal jurisdiction and compliance with local data protection laws
+    * **Scope**:
+      * broader range of concerns (legal jurisdiction, reg compliance, and overarching authority over data collected within its boundaries)
+      * extends beyond just storage location to include control and goverance aspects
+    * **Drivers**:
+      * driven by legal, political, and cultural consideratios
+      * governments may enact data sovereignty regulations to protect the privacy of their citizens, ensure compliance with local laws, and asset control over data processing/handling within their boarders
+    * **Implications**:
+      * impacts both data storage locations and influence how organizations handle/process data including governance, legal compliance, and interactions with 3rd party service providers
+      * can require a more comprehensive approach to data management and legal compliance
+  * **Data Portability**
+    * ability of individuals to easily and securely move their personal data from one system, service, or application to another
+    * transfer data between platforms
+    * associated wtih data protection and privacy regulations emphasizing user rights and data control

 ### Threat Modeling

 * process where potential threats are identified, categorized, and analyzed.